 Infrastructure agents, integrations

 * NRDB records refers to database records for our core data types, which includes events, metrics (dimensional), logs, and distributed tracing (span) data, all stored in the New Relic database (NRDB).
 This does not include metric timeslice data.

 Our ingest APIs have additional limits that may override the more general account-level limits.
-Note that these limits also apply to our tools that use these APIs (like our Telemetry SDKs or our open source telemetry integrations).
+Note that these limits also apply for our tools that use these APIs.

 To find limits for our other agents and integrations, which will override more general account-level limits, see the docs for those tools: you can search our quickstarts here.
 Some default reporting limits are located in these tools' configuration docs.